Orthogonal-Research-Lab/Meta-brain-Models/Allostasis Machines/README.md

 2) tree representation of states, as a map between stable homeostatic states (internal models) and external switches.

 #### How does a network of neurons respond to a stressor?

+1) perceptual agent (nearest-neighbor influence).
+Behaves like a nerve net, cellular automata.

+2) stressor can increase or decrease the sensitivity of each cell, so that "load" propagates across the cell array in different ways.